jingyuanli001/RFR-Inpainting/README.md

 To change the architecture of the model, you might want to modify the `RFRNet.py` file.

-To add a discriminator for the RFR-Net, you need to 1.define the discirminator and its optimizer in `initialize_model` and `cuda` methods and 2.define the new loss functions for thediscriminator and generator and 3. define parameter updating procedure in `update_D` method.
+To add a discriminator for the RFR-Net, you need to 1.define the discirminator and its optimizer in `initialize_model` and `cuda` methods and 2.define the new loss functions for the discriminator and generator and 3. define parameter updating procedure in `update_D` method.
 ## Improving the code
 This code will be improved constantly.
 More functions for visualization are still to be developed.
 ## Citation
-If you find this article or code useful for your project, please refer to
+If you find the article or code useful for your project, please refer to
 ```
 @InProceedings{Li_2020_CVPR,
 	author = {Li, Jingyuan and Wang, Ning and Zhang, Lefei and Du, Bo and Tao, Dacheng},